FgForrest/evitaDB/documentation/user/en/query/requirements/hierarchy.md

     </dd>
 </dl>

+The `level` constraint can only be used within the `stopAt`
+<LanguageSpecific to="evitaql,java,csharp,rest">container</LanguageSpecific><LanguageSpecific to="graphql">argument</LanguageSpecific>
-The `level` constraint can only be used within the `stopAt` container and limits the hierarchy traversal to stop when the actual level of the traversed node is equal to a specified constant.
+and limits the hierarchy traversal to stop when the actual level of the traversed node is equal to a specified constant.
 The "virtual" top invisible node has level zero, the top nodes (nodes with `NULL` parent) have level one, their children have level two, and so on.
 See the following figure: